The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers

 \subsection{System Model}

-Throughout this paper, random matrices and random vectors are denoted in bold upper-case and bold lower-case letters, respectively.
-We consider a multiple-access model with K users, each with a single transmit antenna.
+We consider a multiple-access model with $K$ users, each with a single transmit antenna.
 The BS is equipped with $r$ receiving antennas.
+Let us denote random matrices in bold upper-case and random vectors and variables in bold lower-case letters.
 When $k$ users utilize the channel simultaneously, the received signal at the base station can be described as:

-where $\bx_i \in\mathbb{C}$ is the transmitted signal (scalar). $\bx_i$ is constrained in its total power to $P$, i.e., $\text{E}[\bx_i^\dag \bx_i]\leq P$.
-However, in most cases, we will assume a \emph{constant} power constraint $P$. $\bw\in\mathbb{C}^{r}$ denotes the uncorrelated Gaussian noise. $\bh_i \in\mathbb{C}^{r\times 1}$ is a complex random Gaussian channel vector.
+where $\bx_i \in\mathbb{C}$ is the transmitted signal (scalar). $\bx_i$ has a short-term constrain in its total power to $P$, i.e., $\text{E}[\bx_i^\dag \bx_i]\leq P$ per block (users are not allowed to aggregate power if they do not transmit).
+However, in most cases, we will assume a \emph{constant} power constraint $P$. $\bw\in\mathbb{C}^{r}$ denotes the uncorrelated Gaussian noise. $\bh_i \in\mathbb{C}^{r\times 1}$ is a complex random Gaussian channel vector whose coefficients describe the gain and phase between the user's transmitting antenna to each of the receiving antennas at the BS.
 When all users are identically and independently distributed, it is common to assume that all entries of $\bh_i$ are independent and have zero mean and variance $1/2$ imaginary and real parts, for all users.

-We assume that the channel is memoryless, that is, for each channel use (slot), independent realizations of $\{\bh_i\}_{i=1}^{K}$ are drawn.
+We assume a memoryless block-fading channel model, i.e., the channel remains constant over each slot (block) period, and at the beginning of each slot independent realizations of $\{\bh_i\}_{i=1}^{K}$ are drawn.